Crostatas are divine. They are the perfect balance of pastry and fruit.

 In large bowl, stir together the blueberries, cornstarch, sugar, salt and lemon juice.
 Set aside.

 Lightly flour parchment paper.
-Place dough on paper, and roll into 12-13 inch diameter circle.
+Place dough on paper, and roll into approx. 13 inch diameter circle.

 Place the blueberry mixture on middle of the rolled dough.
 Dot the blueberry center with chunks of the butter.

 Use the edges of the parchment paper to fold the edges of the crust up and inward, so that it covers 2 to 3 inches of the blueberry mixture.